Mapleton, Illinois

 Mapleton is a small village in Peoria County, Illinois, United States.
 The population was 227 at the 2000 census.
 Mapleton is part of the Peoria, Illinois Metropolitan Statistical Area.
-There are four different plants in Mapleton, all located along U.S. Route 24: an Evonik chemical plant, a Lonza Group plant, a Caterpillar Inc. foundry, and an Ingredion facility; together, the large industrial complex forms one of Mapleton's (and the wider Peoria area's) most significant employers and a good source of skilled employees and good jobs.
+There are four different plants in Mapleton, all located along U.S. Route 24: an Evonik chemical plant, an Arxada, LLC plant (formerly Lonza Group), a Caterpillar Inc. foundry, and an Ingredion facility.